AFRICAN HERITAGE UNIVERSE

 • 1660 AD Start of the Rozwi Empire

-• 1700 AD The Ashanti Kingdom emerges in West Africa.
+• 1700 AD The Ashanti Kingdom emerges in West Afrika.
 Details

 • 1728 AD Beginning of the First Maroon War